Module 1

 Group Integration

-Synthesis of week’s learnings and collective reflection
+Synthesis and feedback of learnings and collective reflection

 By the end of this module, you will have laid the groundwork for an embodied, ethical, and service-oriented approach to facilitation—ready to deepen your practice in subsequent cycles.